 Don’t Push the Envelope Too Hard

 Once you have a good understanding of exactly how complicated the tax code is, you can use that to your advantage in one of two ways.
-You can either understand the complexity to give yourself gray-area loopholes, or play it as straightforward as possible to avoid problems.
+You can either understand the complexity to give yourself gray-area loopholes or play it as straightforwardly as possible to avoid problems.

 Understand that pushing the envelope in any one area of your taxes is what usually causes the red flags we read so much about.
 IRS computers are programmed to sift out tax activities that look unusual or are out of proportion to the tax situation.
 If you push too hard in this area, you may lower your taxes in the short run, but you could be setting yourself up for a well-deserved ambush by the IRS at a later date.